-Science fairs for elementary school youngsters are a mixed bag of the ingenious and the mundane-probably reflecting the parents' bent toward or away from the scientific more than the kids'.
+Science fairs for elementary school youngsters are a mixed bag of the ingenious and the mundane probably reflecting the parents' bent toward or away from the scientific more than the kids'.
 The subjects of study range from the need of plants for light, to the relative conductivity of different materials.
 Most projects have been recycled from previous years, and only once in a while is one truly noteworthy.
 But what makes Science fairs delightful to attend, aside from the fun of spotting the same basic experiment we ran a few decades ago, are the many reminders about facts and forces of the material world that we take for granted, or simply forget about.
 Take, for instance, the three states of matter: solid, liquid and gas.

 No Science fair would be complete without a poster board display of snapshots and charts, faithfully recording the temperatures at which water and other substances (like shampoo or chocolate) become gaseous, liquid and solid.
-The physical appearance of

-Who the Holy Spirit is, and what He does.
+The physical appearance of the elements changes, but their molecular composition remains constant: everyone knows ice, steam and water are all H_2O with different names.
+Yet no one confuses steam with ice.
+Most likely, one of the snapshots on the poster board will be a chunk of ice melting in a pot of boiling water that is emanating steam-three states with the same essential composition.